Spurious Rewards: Rethinking Training Signals in RLVR: Case Study: Code Reasoning as a Representative Pre-Existing Behavior

 \subsection{Intervening Explicitly on Code Reasoning Frequency}

-We have shown observationally that code reasoning frequency increases during RLVR, which correlates with increased test performance.
-Here, we investigate the causal impact of code reasoning by explicitly inducing it to occur more or less frequently.
-If our hypothesis is correct---that increased code reasoning is one primary driver of \qwenmath's performance gains when training with spurious rewards---these interventions should produce corresponding performance gains or declines.
+We have shown observationally that code reasoning frequency increases during RLVR and correlates with improved test performance.
+Here, we study the effect of explicitly inducing or suppressing code reasoning.
+We present results for inducing additional code reasoning in the main text, while experiments suppressing code reasoning are deferred to Appendix~\ref{app:compound_results}.
+Across both directions, these interventions produce outcomes consistent with our hypothesis.